-This platform has an integrated MQL4 IDE which allows you to build your own advisors or robots.
+This platform has an integrated MQL4 IDE which allows you to build your advisors or robots.
 This is based on the MQL4 programming language.
-If you don’t have the ability to write in MQL4, you can select pre-made algorithms through the ‘MetaTrader Market’ or the ‘Code Base’ library.
+If you can’t write in MQL4, you can select pre-made algorithms through the ‘MetaTrader Market’ or the ‘Code Base’ library.

 MT5 uses multi-threaded strategy tester which is an improvement on MT4 which uses only single.
 What this means is you can run a backtest of multiple trading instruments simultaneously.
 Testing is run through MQL Cloud Network which consists of thousands of computers interconnected to deliver the most efficient calculations possible for testing trading strategies.

 With MT5, your backtest results will show in a report containing charts and graphs and you can save this as an HTML file through your browser or as an Excel file.
 MT4 only allows saving as HMTL files.